-If progress is important to you, then measuring and monitoring your performance is critical.
+If progress is important to you then measuring and monitoring your performance is critical.
 We know, for instance, that in the first six months an athlete works with a CTS Coach, they can often see a 10% increase in CTS Field Test Power.
 Increased power isn’t the only way we measure success with an athlete, but it is certainly an indicator that your training is headed in the right direction.

 Before I get there, I want to address another question we get from athletes: Why is the CTS Field Test 2x8minute time trials separated by 10minutes of easy spinning recovery, rather than one 20-minute time trial?
-I covered this question in more detail in “The Time-Crunched Cyclist, 2nd Edition”, but the short answer is that the 2x8min test has been shown to provide accurate and reliable data that correlates with an athlete’s lab-measured lactate threshold power and/or heart rate values (Klika et al., J Strength Cond Res.
+I covered this question in more detail in “The Time-Crunched Cyclist, 2nd Edition”, (read excerpt on this question here) but the short answer is that the 2x8min test has been shown to provide accurate and reliable data that correlates with an athlete’s lab-measured lactate threshold power and/or heart rate values (Klika et al., J Strength Cond Res.
 2007 Feb;21(1):265-9).
 Your field test power will be about 10% higher than your lab-tested LT power, and that factor has been incorporated into the calculations for CTS Training Intensity Ranges.
 I’ve also found that a wider range of athletes can successfully execute the 2x8min test, and repeating the time trial twice offers a glimpse of how an athlete recovers between hard efforts.

 Now, on to tips for acing your test.